 All that said, it is our best recommendation to consult your physician or healthcare professional regarding your supplementation during pregnancy and otherwise.
 They can help to guide your choices, help you ascertain blood work analysis and determine the best supplement plan for you.

-Q: Should I take a prenatal vitamin in addition to these?
+Q: Should I take additional prenatal vitamins in addition to these?

 A: This is best answered by checking with your doctor or healthcare professional!
 You and your healthcare professional can determine the best supplementation plan based on your body’s needs and your pregnancy needs.